walles/cleverdrawer/README.md

 * Decide on a brand color: It's the `colorPrimary` in [`colors.xml`](app/src/main/res/values/colors.xml).
 * Create a 1024x500 JPEG feature image, consider the brand color
+* Create a 512x512 transparent PNG icon, consider the brand color